lacina-dev/weather_alert/README.md

   * /weather_alert/rain_alert *[weather_alert/RainAlert]*

     Rain data in ten minute step.
 Now, 60 minutes to past and 30 minutes forecast.
+See the message.